 » READ MORE: Ask us a question through Curious Philly

-For starters, N95 masks are considered the gold standard, but they’re not currently recommended for the general public.
+N95 masks are designed to achieve a very close facial fit and highly efficient filtration of airborne particles.
 Unlike cloth and surgical masks, every N95 must be tested rigorously by the National Institute for Occupational Safety and Health (NIOSH), a branch of the CDC.
 To get a NIOSH stamp of approval, each mask must filter out a minimum of 95% of very small particles in the air.
+All of this makes N95 masks the gold standard.

 » READ MORE: When to replace your fabric face masks